Information and Pictures

 "This is Rosie.
 She is a 2-year-old Redbone Coonhound with a very sweet and calm demeanor.
 She is friendly with humans but truly comes alive when at the dog park around other dogs.
 She had nine pups at a young age which seems funny to me because she is still such a young dog herself.
 When we're at home Rosie is calm and sleeps or chews on her bones.
 When we're outside she has her nose to the ground or is bouncing around like a puppy at the dog park.
 She is very loving and listens well to commands except when she catches a scent she likes; we're still working on that and Cesar Milan is helping us.
 The only time I hear her bark is when she is around other dogs and wants to encourage them to play.
 She is a very good dog and charms all who meet her with her beautiful coat and sweet nature."

-Mama dog Riley a few weeks post-partum
+Mama dog Riley after she had her puppies a few weeks post-partum

 Annie the Redbone Coonhound